Skoomar/react-andrew-mead/notes.md

 # Notes for Andrew Mead's Complete React Developer Course (w/ Hooks and Redux)
 https://www.udemy.com/course/react-2nd-edition

+##Terminology
+- **Controlled Input** - an input where the value is controlled by JS
+  - e.g. if you have an input with `value={props.stuff}` and in the `onChange` you're changing the value of the props.stuff variable
+  - so the value of the input is initialised with whatever the default value of props.stuff is and then changes based on stuff going in the JS
+  - so the input is controlled by JS

 ##Section 3 - Hello React

 ###Set-up stuff